georgetown-analytics/XBUS-400.03.Data_Analytics_in_Python_and_SQL/graded/week1/README.md

 9. Use a for loop to iterate through each weather forecast panel -- identifiable from the class `forecast-tombstone` -- from the element in (8), and print out the text from selecting one each of the elements in that panel that match the `period-name`, `short-desc`, and `temp` classes, respectively.

 10. Instantiate an empty list before your for loop, and append a list of the values obtained in the body of each for loop iteration to it.
 At the end, use the list of lists to create a DataFrame and show the head of the DataFrame.
-(See slide 32 for an example).
+(See lecture slide 32 for an example).